mriver90/CHIMERA/CHIMERA for WINDOWS/README.md

 #### 2.3 Install Java
 Once the R software installation is completed, the executable file will check for the availability of Java version 23.0.1 in your system.
 If it’s not available, it will download and begin the installation.

-- The installation process requires user interaction, and a pop-up dialog box for R installation will appear
+- The installation process requires user interaction, and a pop-up dialog box for Java installation will appear

 - Follow the instructions in the dialog box; there’s no need to customize any settings.
 Just click **Next** to proceed through the installation steps